mikhailfed68/django-blog/README.md

 _By default set to 86400 seconds (1 day)_

-Time during which the date of the last visit of the user will be stored
+Time during which the date of the last visit of the user will be stored in Redis

 ---
 **ENABLED_YANDEX_STORAGE**